top of page

 BTW - studies show that 5 hours a day is max.
 Anything beyond 5 hours and diminishing returns kick in.
 Not very many people have that problem.
 Just OCD types like me!

 The period of wrist pain was well over 30 years ago and I haven't had the problem since.
-I'm now into my sixties and 70 doesn't seem very far away.
+I'm now well into my sixties and 70 doesn't seem very far away.

 I'm now thinking I'll try to keep playing till 85!